 httpd).
 Do not forget to record all changes made in your journal!

 localhost, port TCP/80 (and possibly TCP/443 for HTTPS).
-What changed (if any) did you need to make, and to which file(s)?
+What changed (if any) did you need to make, and to which file(s), or which commands did you use?

 httpd.conf-original.
 Make any changes needed to the Apache web server configuration.
 While Apache will work “out of the box”, you may need to make some changes to turn on or off various features to suit your use.
 For example there is no need to support fancy indexing, UserDirs, etc. What changes did you make (if any), and to which files?
 (You should use